-Oregon’s Office of Small Business Assistance serves as an independent voice for small businesses within government.
+Oregon’s Office of Small Business Assistance serves as an independent voice for small business

 of Oregon firms, employ over half the state's workforce and play a vital role in our economy.
 That's especially true for rural Oregon, which depends on small business for economic growth.